Resources in Lane County for Residents Affected by Wildfires

 In Eugene, the Hilyard Community Center is open from 9 am to 5 pm, the Petersen Barn Community Center is open from 12 pm to 5 pm, and the Lane Events Center is open from 8 am to 8 pm.

-In Springfield the Bob Keefer Center and the Willamalane Adult Activity Center will serve as day use centers.
+In Springfield, Willamalane closed the Bob Keefer Center as a day use respite center, but said it will still allow RV parking.

 In Creswell, New Hope Baptist Church is open from 8 am to 8 pm.